Category Archives: German Royals

 • Prince Viktor of Saxe-Meiningen (born and died 1865), died as an infant

 Bernhard began serving as a second lieutenant in the Saxe-Meiningen Infantry Regiment in 1867.
-In 1869, he enrolled at Heidelberg University to study classical philology, the study of literary texts and written records to establish their authenticity, their original form, and determine their meaning.
+In 1869, he enrolled at Heidelberg University to study classical philology, the study of literary texts and written records to establish their authenticity and original form, and to determine their meaning.
 His education was interrupted by the Franco-Prussian War as he served as an aide with the 6th Thuringian Infantry Regiment Nr.
 95 and the 6th Cavalry.
 After the war, he resumed his studies in Heidelberg and then studied in Leipzig.
 After graduating in 1873, Bernhard went for military training with the Fusilier Guards Regiment of the Prussian Army in Berlin.

 Bernhard was interested in the Greek language and was the author and translator of several works.
-Between 1873 and 1894, he made numerous study trips to Greece and Asia Minor, where he visited archaeological sites and had worked with well-known archaeologists.
+Between 1873 and 1894, he made numerous study trips to Greece and Asia Minor, where he visited archaeological sites and worked with well-known archaeologists.
 For his work in archaeology, the University of Athens gave Bernard the title “Philhellene,” lover of Greece and Greek culture, in 1889 and in 1912, the University of Breslau awarded him an honorary doctorate.

 On February 18, 1878, in Potsdam, Bernhard married, Princess Charlotte of Prussia, the eldest daughter of Friedrich III, German Emperor and King of Prussia and Victoria, Princess Royal, and the sister of Wilhelm II, German Emperor.
 Bernhard and Charlotte had one child: